tmelisma-salesforce/Detector/README.md

     ```bash
     pip install ultralytics
     ```
-4.  **Export Model:** Navigate to the directory containing the downloaded `yolov8l.pt` file and run the export command:
+4.  **Export Model:** Navigate to the directory containing the downloaded `yolo11x.pt` file and run the export command:
     ```bash
+    # Ensure you use the correct model weights filename
-    yolo export model=yolov8l.pt format=coreml nms=true
+    yolo export model=yolo11x.pt format=coreml nms=true
     ```
-    This will generate a `yolov8l.mlpackage` directory.
+    This will generate a `yolo11x.mlpackage` directory.
-5.  **Add to Xcode:** Drag the entire `yolov8l.mlpackage` directory into your Xcode project navigator.
+5.  **Add to Xcode:** Drag the entire `yolo11x.mlpackage` directory into your Xcode project navigator.
 Ensure it is added to the "Detector" app target when prompted (check Target Membership in the File Inspector).

 ### 2. Build and Run App